intel-analytics/ipex-llm/docs/readthedocs/source/doc/PPML/Overview/azure_ppml.md

 After encryption, you may upload encrypted data to Azure Data Lake store.

 The example script is like below:

 ```bash
 az storage fs directory upload -f myFS --account-name myDataLakeAccount -s xxx/dbgen-encrypted -d myDirectory --recursive
 ```

 ### 4.4 Running
-Make sure you set the INPUT_DIR and OUTPUT_DIR in `TpchQuery` class before compiling to point to the location the of the input data and where the output should be saved.
+Make sure you set the INPUT_DIR and OUTPUT_DIR in `TpchQuery` class before compiling to point to the location of the input data and where the output should be saved.

 The example script to run a query is like: